WhistlerLi/Li_M_Roku/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-You should have the following programs installed:

-* MAMP/ WAMP